DavidGent-Lab/Woods-et-al-2025-J-Economic-Entomology/README.md

 Corresponding author: David H. Gent dave.gent@usda.gov

 # Files
-Three CSV files are given.
+Three CSV files are given with the data sets.

 Provado.csv
 --This contains the data from the leaf-level assessments of arthropods